nathan-lindstedt/randomization_tests/CONTRIBUTING.md

 ## Pull request guidelines

-1. Fork the repository and create your branch from `experimental`.
+1. Fork the repository and create your branch from `main`.
 2. Add tests for any new functionality.
 3. Ensure `pytest`, `ruff check`, and `mypy` all pass before opening a PR.
 4. Update `CHANGELOG.md` under the `[Unreleased]` section.